 *This post contains Amazon affilate links.

-Earlier this month, I shared my goal of converting my home’s coat closet, which is just off the kitchen, into a pantry.
+Earlier on Mom Home Guide, I shared my goal of converting my home’s coat closet, which is just off the kitchen, into a pantry.
 My kitchen doesn’t have a pantry, and it really needed one!
 As soon as my blog post pubbed I got to work on making my dream of having a kitchen pantry a reality!

 Making a Coat Closet Pantry